Are you planning a trip to Europe anytime soon?

 If so, you're going to want to add these 7 castles to your itinerary.

 Visiting a castle in real life not only gives you jaw-dropping views but you also have the chance to tour the inside and discover how unique and interesting it was to live as a king or queen.
-You'll find out where exactly they lived, slept, ate, and while that might sound boring, it's actually really cool to experience in person.

 When I was living as an au pair in Italy, I visited Neuschwanstein Castle and got to see things in real life that they don't show you online.